joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 Due to headset and tripod issues, we only ran one as a mobile camera.
 The other was stationed on a platform in the back center of the tent.

-The stationary camera operator relied on a tally light and some “rules of thumb” for shot selection.
+The stationary camera operator relied on a tally light and some general shot guidelines.
 The mobile operator and I had a headset for direction.

 ![Camera on tripod](FOH-TripodCam2.jpeg "Stationary camera at front of house")